genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **Action**: to perform quality control (QC) of raw sequencing reads.
-According to the "garbage in, garbage out" rule, if we begin our analysis with poor quality reads, we shouldn’t expect great results at the end.
+According to the "garbage in, garbage out" rule, if we begin our analysis with poor quality reads, we should not expect great results at the end.
 Luckily, there are a few procedures that can be used to improve the data quality if that proves to be unsatisfactory.

-The tool used for raw reads quality check is **FastQC Report** app, based on the `FastQC tool`_ developed by Simon Andrews at the Babraham Institute.
+The tool used for raw reads quality check is **FastQC Report** application, based on the `FastQC tool`_ developed by Simon Andrews at the Babraham Institute.

 .. _FastQC tool: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/